daniegarcia254/Stats-Portal/README.md

 - Login screen
 - Main screen with graph and grid of user statistics

-The portal has been developed using [Ext JS 6.5.1](http://docs.sencha.com/extjs/6.5.1/) on the front-end and with [Claudia.js](https://claudiajs.com/) in the backend.
+The portal has been developed using [Ext JS 6.5.1](http://docs.sencha.com/extjs/6.5.1/) on the client and with [Claudia.js](https://claudiajs.com/) in the server.
 The user will be able to login in the portal and see some user statistics represented in a graph and a grid.

 ## Configuration